armand1git1/currencyConverter/README.md

 # currencyConverter
 simple app use to convert currency
-Frontend : convertor apps ( Only the conversion from euro is available with my account ) : https://site.walkap.net/currencyConverter/frontend-currencyconvertor/
+Frontend in Vue.js : convertor apps ( Only the conversion from euro is available with my account ) : https://site.walkap.net/currencyConverter/frontend-currencyconvertor/

 1) Basic  Scirpts + OOP (object oriented programming)